Self-Isolating With A Man I'd Been Dating For Two Weeks

 It’s the sort of thing I’d normally take in my stride but, probably because I wasn’t feeling well, I went into meltdown.
 He popped one arm around my waist, kissed me on the forehead and set about rescuing our dinner.
 He fixed the dish and it was delicious.
 It stuck with me because I’m usually the one in a relationship who 'fixes' things and I didn’t feel like I could rely on my last partner.
 I think I fell for him a little bit then.

 As you'd expect from a week spent living on top of each other, we had to weather the bodily functions part of dating pretty speedily.
-It was intense but I'm glad that part's now in the past; he’s seen me looking about as rough as I can get, and he’s reached the point of not bothering to close the bathroom door when going for a wee.
+It was intense but I'm glad that part's now in the past; he’s seen me looking about as rough as I can get, and he’s reached the point of not bothering to close the bathroom door when going to pee.

 While I wouldn’t recommend self-isolating with someone you’ve only known for two weeks – no matter how much you fancy them – in this case, miraculously, it turned out well.
 Not only did we not kill each other, we fast-forwarded our relationship to the comfortable, old-married-couple stage.
 And while some might think that means we've missed the honeymoon period, I have to admit, I’m loving it.